craftercms/docs/source/system-administrators/upgrade/upgrading-to-craftercms-3-0.rst

   - Studio 3.0.x is running.
   - There's no site in Studio with the same name as the one you're migrating.

+.. tip:: *Very large sites may take a long time to import and can, in some cases, last longer than the user session timeout settings.
+We suggest increasing the session timeout to 180 minutes (3 hours) when importing/upgrading very large sites.
+To increase the session time follow the instructions here:* :ref:`changing-session-timeout`

 Run the ``import.sh``, which is located under ``crafter-authoring/bin/migration`` directory.
 The script takes 1 parameter, the name of the site, which should be the same one that you used on the migration process.